Applied Positive Psychology Research Diploma (Level 7)

 For more details, please download our 2020/2021 Course Prospectus here.

-Successful candidates will be able to join the Positive Psychology Guild as a Fellow Member.
+Successful candidates who meet the eligibility criteria for practice will be able to join the Positive Psychology Guild as a Fellow Member.

 You may use the PPG Fellow Member Approval logo on your own materials and website.
-You will also be invited to join the PPG Register of Professionals.
+You will also be invited to join the PPG Register of Practitioners.

 Members may also apply to contribute to ongoing research projects, or initiate new projects, run by the Positive Psychology Centre.